Treatments:

 If you’re interested in dental treatment assisted by sedation, contact your nearest practice.
 They’ll be able to answer any questions and help you book a treatment consultation, whether it’s for an extraction, root canal, dental implants, or something else.
 In the treatment consultation, your dentist can discuss and recommend suitable sedation options for you.

-If you’d like sedation-assisted hygiene treatment, we can help arrange your appointment and answer any queries.
+If you’d like sedation-assisted hygiene treatment, we can help arrange your appointment and answer your questions.
 Speak to your local practice to learn more.

 ^ We may record or monitor our calls.